flancia-coop/doc.anagora.org/social-coop-oc.md

 ### Closing: who is reminding next time, how are you leaving?

 ### Next Steps
-- [ ] TWG to develop proposal for community decision on hosting alternatives (c)
+- [ ] TWG to develop proposal for community decision on hosting alternatives (cooperative, jurisdiction, terms, cost)
 - [ ]

 ## 2026-01-29 1500 UTC